arkottke/pyrvt/README.rst

 The required format for the events is best understood by looking at one of the example event files.
-The name of the input file should include an underscore (i.e., '_') during the creation of the output everything to the right of the last underscore is repeated.
+The name of the input file should include an underscore (i.e., '_') during the creation of the output everything to the left of the last underscore is repeated.

 Frequently Asked Questions